pg2455/AudioAge/README.md

 # ResNet on Audio for Age Classification

 ## How to run a single experiment
+`train.py` is a training script for age classification.
+`train_anom.py` is a training script which treats ages above 70 as an anomaly.
-`train.py` is the training script.
-It takes the following arguments -
+Both the scripts takes following arguments -

 ```
 -train_datadir TRAIN_DATADIR
                        training directory containing folders of soundfiles
-                       grouped in their classes e.g. .../age/
- -val_datadir VAL_DATADIR
-                       validation directory containing folders of soundfiles
                        grouped in their classes e.g. .../age/
  -cuda CUDA            to run on cuda
  -pretrained PRETRAINED